florian-wahl/com525portfolio/user-test-report.md

 ### 5.3. <span id="5-3">Errors</span>

-Finding out a more precise description of a particular meal
+Finding out a more precise description of a particular meal:
 - Long-press the name of the meal (nothing happens)
 - Click on the name of the meal (redirects to the checkout)